AnyLog-co/documentation/06- Networking & Security/07- Security/01- Built-in Authentication/01- Authentication.md

 The commands in this document facilitate a framework that provides the following:

-a) Authenticates messages sent from nodes to peer nodes.
+* Authenticates messages sent from nodes to peer nodes.
-b) Authenticates messages sent from nodes to peers with privileges assigned to users.
+* Authenticates messages sent from nodes to peers with privileges assigned to users.
-c) Determines permissions for network processes and the data maintained by nodes in the network.
+* Determines permissions for network processes and the data maintained by nodes in the network.
-d) Validates policies by authenticating their authors and their assigned permissions (see [Adding policies to the blockchain](#adding-policies-to-the-blockchain) below).
+* Validates policies by authenticating their authors and their assigned permissions (see [Adding policies to the blockchain](#adding-policies-to-the-blockchain) below).
-e) Encrypts and decrypts commands and data transferred in the network.
+* Encrypts and decrypts commands and data transferred in the network.

 The network provides two layers of authentication: